 Hey everyone!
-My name is Adriana Cantos and I am a sophomore from Boca Raton, Florida.
+My name is Adriana Cantos and I am a junior from Boca Raton, Florida.
 I am majoring in Neuroscience and Behavior with a minor in Science, Technology, and Values.
-Aside from working on the Spring Vis Team, I am a part of a Hip-Hop dance group called Project Fresh (P-Fresh) and I am also one of the officers for the Student Coalition for Immigration Advocacy (SCIA).
-I also work in an Attention Disorders lab on campus.
+Aside from working on the Spring Vis Team, I am a research assistant for an Attention Disorders lab on campus.
+I am also one of the officers for the Student Coalition for Immigration Advocacy (SCIA) and a Diversity Council representative.
 I am extremely grateful that I was given the opportunity to come to Notre Dame on Spring Visit Weekend.
 It really allowed me to experience what life as a student would be.
 Some of my best friends were made that weekend.
 I hope that other prospective students have the same experience.
 Go Irish!

 Hey there future family!
-My name is Luis Lazalde and I am a Junior from El Paso, Texas studying Chemical Engineering with a concentration in Biomolecular Engineering.
+My name is Luis Lazalde and I am a Senior from El Paso, Texas studying Chemical Engineering with a concentration in Biomolecular Engineering and a minor in Theology.
 Notre Dame has given me the opportunity to dive into my greatest passion, which is to help others.
-I have been able to do this not only by working as a Spring Visit recruitment coordinator, but also by serving as a representative on Diversity Council, as a STEM Ambassador for my dorm, Zahm House, as a leader on the Latino Freshmen Retreat, and through many other opportunities through MSPS, Campus Ministry, and others.
+I have been able to do this not only by working as a Spring Visit recruitment coordinator, but also by serving as a Resident Assistant in Dunne Hall (Notre Dame’s Newest Men’s Dorm), as a Peer Mentor in the College of Engineering, as a leader on the Latino Freshmen Retreat, and through many other opportunities through MSPS, Campus Ministry, and others.
 In my time here I’ve also had the chance to study abroad in Rome, Italy for a summer, and conduct cancer research.
 If you have any questions about STEM, spirituality, Star Wars, or anything else at Notre Dame, I’ll be happy to answer.
 I can’t wait to meet you soon!

 Hi guys!
-My name is Harisa Spahic and I am currently a sophomore majoring in Biochemistry with a minor in Anthropology.
+My name is Harisa Spahic, and I am currently a sophomore majoring in Biochemistry with a minor in Anthropology.
 I come from Granger, Indiana, where I have grown up for most of my life near Notre Dame.
 After Notre Dame, I hope to pursue an MD/PhD.
-I work in a psychology lab on campus that conducts clinical work.
-I was fortunate enough to attend a medical conference this past summer in Copenhagen, Denmark, with this lab.
-In addition to research, I am involved with Social Justice in American Medicine, Habitat for Humanity, and the Notre Dame QuestBridge chapter.
+I have worked in a psychology lab on campus that conducts clinical work but am currently involved in a biochemistry lab conducting basic research.
+I have been fortunate enough to attend a conferences in Copenhagen, Denmark; Chicago, IL; and other locations.
+In addition to research, I am involved with Social Justice in American Medicine, Habitat for Humanity, the Notre Dame QuestBridge chapter, and the Fighting Irish Initiative.
 Despite living so close to Notre Dame, I had never truly visited the campus as a prospective student before Spring Visitation, and after that fateful weekend in February, I could not have been more excited to move in that following August.
 Being a student at Notre Dame is a once in a lifetime experience that I hope you decide to take.